 I thought her face was familiar, but I couldn’t quite work out who she was.
-I could only see one side as she was talking to the receptionist.
+I could only see one side as she talked to the receptionist.
 I picked up the newspaper, placed it down on my table and continued watching.
 The woman handed over a credit card.
 As her details were processed, she looked around.
-Her eyes scanned the room before they clapped on mine, and they widened.
+Her eyes scanned the room before they clapped on mine, they widened.
 So, she knew who I was.
-I wondered if she was a fan, and my stomach flipped.
-With so many celebrities turning up at the hotel, the same weekend, every year, it was no doubt that people flocked to the place to get a glimpse of their idol.
-That’s why I liked to turn up a few days in advance, so I could get a few moments of peace to myself.
+I wondered if she was a fan; my stomach flipped.

-The woman finished checking in.
-She grabbed her suitcase and walked over towards me.
+The woman finished checking in, grabbed her suitcase and walked over towards me.
 Her heels echoed as they struck the marble floor.

 ‘It’s Ian Dale, isn’t it?’ she said, her smile widening.

 I shifted in my seat and forced a smile.
-‘The one and only.’
+‘Sorry, I’m not signing any autographs today.’

 ‘Liz Grainger,’ I said, and mulled the name over in my mind.
 Now I knew where I recognised her from.
 Her book had topped the bestseller charts in the spring.
 Netflix had already bought the rights before its release.
+Something that was yet to happen to me.
 ‘Oh, yes, no, of course, I’ve heard of you.
 I was sent a copy of your book.’

 ‘Loved it,’ I lied.
-Actually, I’d thrown it among the pile of all the other proofs I’d been sent; it was still languishing around the house somewhere.
+Actually, I’d thrown it among the pile of other proofs I’d been sent; it was still languishing around the house somewhere.
 ‘So, are you working on anything new?’